panthistle/popmesh/README.md

 ### Download and Installation

+To download 'Pop Mesh':
+- Click on the green 'Code' button above and select the 'Download ZIP' option.
+- Save the file to your hard drive.

+To install the addon in Blender:

-- Download the .zip archive to your hard drive
+- Extract the .zip archive to your hard drive
 - In Blender, open the Preferences window from the Edit menu
 - In the Add-ons tab, click Install... and select the downloaded .zip file
 - Enable the add-on